Kansas Regions

 Monument Rocks in Gove County, Kansas by Kathy Alexander.

-Kansas is not flat, in fact, what travelers crossing Kansas on I-70 don’t realize is that the elevation changes from 760 feet on the east to an elevation of 3,910 feet by the time they reach the Colorado border.
+Kansas is not flat.
+What travelers crossing Kansas on I-70 don’t realize is that the elevation changes from 760 feet on the east to 3,910 feet by the time they reach the Colorado border.

-In the various regions of Kansas can be seen rugged canyons, towering chalk formations, short-grass prairies, numerous lakes and bluffs, wide-open farmland, mushroom-shaped rocks, wetlands, and more.
+Rugged canyons, towering chalk formations, short-grass prairies, numerous lakes and bluffs, wide-open farmland, mushroom-shaped rocks, wetlands, and more can be seen in the various regions of Kansas.

 Hollenberg Pony Express Station by Kathy Alexander.

-The vast history of the Sunflower State will also not generally be found in the cities nor along the interstates.
+The vast history of the Sunflower State is also not generally found in the cities or along the interstates.

 Long before Kansas became a territory or a state, the area was making a historical name for itself.
-Fort Leavenworth, established in 1827 was the first settlement in the area and is now the oldest active Army post west of the Mississippi River.
-Travelers were making their way through Kansas along the Santa Fe Trail in 1821 and emigrants were regularly stopping at the site of Council Grove as early as 1825.
-The Oregon Trail, developed by fur traders in the 1830s makes its way across northeast Kansas, followed by the California Trail in the 1840s, and the Pony Express in 1860.
+Fort Leavenworth, established in 1827, was the first settlement in the area and is now the oldest active Army post west of the Mississippi River.
+Travelers were making their way through Kansas along the Santa Fe Trail in 1821, and emigrants regularly stopped at the site of Council Grove as early as 1825.
+The Oregon Trail, developed by fur traders in the 1830s, makes its way across northeast Kansas, followed by the California Trail in the 1840s and the Pony Express in 1860.
 Original Pony Express stations can still be seen in Marysville and HollenbergFort Larned, a National Historic Site today, was built in 1859 to protect travelers along the Santa Fe Trail.

 Old Territorial Capitol in Lecompton, Kansas by Kathy Weiser-Alexander.

 Leavenworth, founded in 1854, was the first city incorporated in the territory of Kansas.
-The city developed south of Fort Leavenworth, which was established as Cantonment Leavenworth in 1827 by Colonel Henry Leavenworth.
+The city developed south of Fort Leavenworth, which Colonel Henry Leavenworth established as Cantonment Leavenworth in 1827.

 Nicodemus, an African-American pioneer town established in north-central Kansas in 1877, still stands and is a National Historic Site today.